spectrocloud/librarium/content/docs/04-clusters/2-brownfield-clusters.md

 Existing Kubernetes clusters that were not deployed by Palette can be imported into the Palette platform for visibility, management, and additional capabilities such as application lifecycle management.
 Palette allows import and management of Kubernetes clusters on various public, private, and bare-metal environments.

 Palette also supports generic cluster imports, where the users import their existing clusters to Palette regardless of the cloud service provider.
-If the existing cluster's cloud type is not supported by Palette, then those clusters could be imported as Generic Clusters.
+If the existing cluster's cloud type is not supported by Palette, then those clusters could be imported as Generic clusters.

 The name generic implies our support will be extended to the generic operations on the cluster.
 The generic operations include scans, backups, etc. which are not specific to the cloud infrastructure.
 For generic-imported clusters, the user will not be able to add cloud-specific, add-on profiles.
-Rather they can add profiles of the cloud type which is supported for all.
+Rather, they can add profiles of the cloud type which is supported for all.

  * In addition to Palette Generic cluster import, we support public cloud managed services such as:

-    * Amazon EKS
+    * Amazon
-    * Azure AKS
+    * Azure
-    * Google GKE
+    * Google Cloud
     * VMware
-    * OpenShift   <!--  Confirm it we will include other clouds -->
+    * OpenShift
+    * EKS-Anywhere

  * Clusters provisioned through other management platforms (Rancher, CCP, etc.)
  * Clusters provisioned using orchestration tools (Kubeadm, kops, etc.)